Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Tower Hamlets and are not the council.
 About us

-The Human Resources Committee of Tower Hamlets Council met on Thursday 7 March 2024 to discuss employee relations, senior recruitment, disciplinary procedures for statutory officers, and the council's pay policy.
-Key decisions included the agreement to provide a trend analysis of employment tribunals, the request for timelines on filling senior management vacancies, and the approval of updated disciplinary procedures for statutory officers and the 2024/25 pay policy.
+The Human Resources Committee of Tower Hamlets Council met on Thursday, 7 March 2024, to discuss employee relations, senior recruitment, disciplinary procedures for statutory officers, and the council's pay policy.
+Key decisions included agreeing to a trend analysis of employment tribunals, establishing timelines for filling senior management vacancies, and approving updated disciplinary procedures for statutory officers, alongside the council's pay policy for 2024/25.

 Update on Senior Recruitment

-Julie Lorraine also presented an update on senior recruitment, outlining current vacancies and interim arrangements.
-The committee requested a timeline for when these senior management posts would be filled.
-It was resolved that this timeline would be submitted for review and that the report on the current recruitment position be noted.
+Julie Lorraine presented an update on the recruitment of senior management vacancies and interim arrangements.
+The report was delayed due to the time needed to confirm appointments and announce postholder departures.
+The committee requested timelines for when these senior management posts would be filled.
+It was resolved that these timelines would be submitted for review and that the report on the recruitment progress be noted.

 Update on Disciplinary Action Process for Statutory Officers